SecurityLogMiner/log-collection-api/README.md

 <a href="#table-of-contents" style="font-size:smaller;">back to top</a>

 ### Testing
-Must have the server running before testing:
+Must have the server running before testing.
+Then:
 ```
 go run ./tests/scripts/tests.go
 ```